Watch the full video

 Finding our way: Learning to use a compass

-This Geography scheme of work video introduces pupils to the concept of direction and how to use a compass to describe where places are and how we move between them.
-Pupils learn that a compass has an arrow which always points to the North, no matter which direction they’re facing, and how this helps us find our way.
+In this Geography video, pupils are introduced to the concept of direction, including how to use a compass to describe where places are and how we move between them.
+Pupils learn that a compass needle always points north, no matter which direction they face, and how this helps us find our way.

 The video explains the four main compass points — north, east, south and west — and how these are used on maps and in everyday navigation.
-Pupils learn how maps usually show north at the top, with south at the bottom, east to the right and west to the left.
-The video encourages pupils to remember the order of the compass points using the phrase naughty elephants squirt water.
+Pupils explore how maps usually show north at the top, south at the bottom, east to the right and west to the left.
+A simple phrase, ‘naughty elephants squirt water’, helps pupils remember the order of the compass points.

 This video is part of Kapow Primary’s Geography – Mapping and fieldwork resources, helping pupils develop spatial awareness, directional language and map-reading confidence.